City-of-Helsinki/youth-membership-ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Docker

+`docker-compose up` to start the dockerized dev-environment.
+Not for production!!!
+`docker-compose down` stops the container.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).